slafaurie/taxi_demand_service/README.md

 ## Description

-## Tasks
+## Epics
-- Create setup script to install dependencies and project structure.
+1. Create setup script to install dependencies and project structure.
-- Create ETL tasks that loads the data from the source, [NYC Taxi and Limousine Commission](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), do some data cleaning and save the data in the local database.

-- Create ETL task that loads the data from the local database, do some feature engineering and save the data in the local database.
+2. Create Pipeline that loads from source and writes to DWH

+3. Create Feature Pipeline that loads from DWH and creates features

+- Create Model Training Pipeline

+- Create Inference Pipeline